exercism/python/exercises/concept/locomotive-engineer/.docs/instructions.md

 ## 5. Fix the wagon depot

-When your Linus was surveying the wagon depot they noticed that the wagons were not getting stored in the correct order.
+When Linus was surveying the wagon depot they noticed that the wagons were not getting stored in the correct order.
 In addition to an ID, each wagon has a color that corresponds to the type of cargo it carries.
 Wagons are stored in the depot in grids, where each column in the grid has wagons of the same color.